indirakalagara/emission-factor-mgmt/readme.md

 ## 5. How Emissions Factors are applied in Envizi ?

-As we learnt in the begining of the article, emissions are calculated for a given activity data  by applying the corresponding emission factor.
+As we learnt in the beginning of the article, emissions are calculated for a given activity data  by applying the corresponding emission factor.

 ### 5.1.
 Typical Emissions Factor selection process

-Lets say, an organization in United States  purchases electricity from a electricity grid for their day to day operations.
+Let’s say, an organization in United States  purchases electricity from a electricity grid for their day to day operations.
 So here, `activity data = the electricity consumed`

 Now, how do we find which emission factor to apply on  this activity data(consumed electricity) to calculate the emissions?